SuperuserLabs/thankful/README.md

  - Anyone can become a creator.
  - By being able to prove your charity you can prove your goodwill.

+## What does it cost?

+Zero, zip, nothing, nil.
+We will try to make Thankful as good as possible and hope that people will be thankful for that and reward us accordingly.
+In essence, we want to prove that it works by funding ourselves with it.

 ## Thank you